-In the framework of a sustainable development approach, this document will be available only in electronic format during the meeting Note: The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of UNEP concerning the legal status of any State, Territory, city or area, or of its authorities, or concerning the delimitation of their frontiers or boundaries.
+NOTE: The designations employed and the presentation of the material in this document do not imply the expression of any opinion whatsoever on the part of UNEP/MAP-RAC/SPA concerning the legal status of any State, Territory, city or area, or of its authorities, or concerning the delimitation of their frontiers or boundaries.
+The views expressed in this publication do not necessarily reflect those of UNEP/MAP-RAC/SPA.

-© 2011 United Nations Environment Programme 2011 Mediterranean Action Plan Regional Activity Centre for Specially Protected Areas (RAC/SPA) Boulevard du leader Yasser Arafat B.P.
-337 - 1080 Tunis Cedex - TUNISIA E-mail: car-asp@rac-spa.org
+© 2015 United Nations Environment Programme

+Mediterranean Action Plan

+Regional Activity Centre for Specially Protected Areas (RAC/SPA)

+Boulevard du leader Yasser Arafat B.P.
+337 - 1080 Tunis Cedex - TUNISIA

+E-mail: car-asp@rac-spa.org